Susie Castillo: Miss Universe

 Castillo traveled to Panama City, Panama, to compete in the Miss Universe 2003 pageant in May.
-Her national costume was "Wonder Woman".
+Her national costume was Wonder Woman.
 Castillo placed among the 15 semifinalists.
 She placed 13th overall, like her placement at Miss Teen USA.
 The pageant was won by Amelia Vega of the Dominican Republic.
 Contrary to popular belief, it was not the first time that two Dominican women or two Puerto Rican women participated in the pageant's history because the contestants that represented Italy (Denny Mendez) and the Dominican Republic in the 1997 edition were both of Dominican ancestry and the contestants that represented USA (Lynnette Cole) and Puerto Rico in the 2000 edition were both of Puerto Rican ancestry.

-Media career
+Film and television

-Castillo has made guest appearances on the following shows: On-Air with Ryan Seacrest (April 5, 2004), My Wife and Kids (October 5, 2004), where she was cast as "Sharon", "Half & Half" (October 18, 2004) cast as "Shaunie".
+Castillo has made guest appearances on the following shows: On-Air with Ryan Seacrest (April 5, 2004), My Wife and Kids (October 5, 2004), where she was cast as Sharon, Half & Half (October 18, 2004) cast as Shaunie.
 In August 2005, Castillo co-hosted the Miss Teen USA 2005 pageant alongside Passions actor Galen Gering.
 The event was won by Allie LaForce of Ohio.

-Castillo was formerly a regular MTV VJ and host of TRL, and helped with the launch of Mi TRL on MTV Tr3s in September 2006.
-She is now pursuing acting full-time.
+Castillo worked as a MTV VJ and host of TRL and helped launch Mi TRL on MTV Tr3s in September 2006.
 She also played the role of Mercedes Hernandez in the TBS show Tyler Perry's House of Payne in a select number of episodes in season 5.

-She also signed on as the brand ambassador for Charlotte Russe (retailer) and Gossip Girl stylist, Eric Daman, who is going to help her design her own line influenced by her Latino heritage.

-In 2007, Castillo became a spokeswoman for Neutrogena.
-Castillo's work for Neutrogena includes serving as the "virtual host" of the company's promotional web site, The Big Blush.
 In 2008, Castillo hosted the ABC Family reality television series, America's Prom Queen.
 With Michael Flatley, she is the co-host of the NBC dance-competition series Superstars of Dance in 2009.

-Castillo co-hosted the 2008 Arthur Ashe Kids’ Day on August 23 at the USTA Billie Jean King National Tennis Canter in New York City.
+Castillo co-hosted the 2008 Arthur Ashe Kids' Day on August 23 at the USTA Billie Jean King National Tennis Canter in New York City.
 Nickelodeon's Quddus was Susie's co-host.

 Castillo was a host of the school renovation reality series School Pride, which aired on NBC in 2010.
 She also appeared in the 2011 film A Holiday Engagement.
+In 2023, Castillo portrayed Principal Ramirez in The Really Loud House.

+Modeling

+In 2007, Castillo became a spokeswoman for Neutrogena.
+Castillo's work for Neutrogena includes serving as the "virtual host" of the company's promotional web site, The Big Blush.
+She also signed on as the brand ambassador for Charlotte Russe (retailer) and Gossip Girl stylist, Eric Daman, who is going to help her design her own line influenced by her Latino heritage.
 In 2013, Castillo began appearing as 'Becky', a hand model, in Palmolive's Soft Touch dish soap commercials.